ProvCheck Terms and Conditions

 (b) The indemnity in clause 7.5(a) does not apply to the extent that an IP Claim arises from or in connection with:

-(ii) use of the SaaS Service in a manner or for a purpose not reasonably contemplated by the Agreement or otherwise not authorised in writing by the Supplier; or
+(ii) use of the Service in a manner or for a purpose not reasonably contemplated by these Terms or otherwise not authorised in writing by the Supplier; or

 (iii) any third-party data or any Data.